cloudflightio/cloudflight-eslint-plugin/packages/eslint-plugin-typescript/README.md

-# `@clf-internal/eslint-plugin-typescript`
+# `@cloudflight/eslint-plugin-typescript`

-> The Cloudflight ESLint Plugin Typescript provides a configuration of ESLint rules recommended by the Cloudflight Frontend Service.
+The Cloudflight ESLint Plugin Typescript provides a configuration of ESLint rules recommended by Cloudflight.

-> You can find the directory of all rules including their reasoning [here](src/configs/recommended-typescript/rules).
+You can find the directory of all rules including their reasoning [here](src/configs/recommended-typescript/rules).

 ## Dependencies